justinfanok/homebridge-jlr-incontrol/README.md

           "vin": "1AAAAA111AA111111",
           "username": "foo@bar.uk",
           "password": "foobar",
-          "deviceId": "UUID"
+          "deviceId": "UUID",
+          "lowBatteryThreshold": 25
         }
       ]
     }

-`deviceId` needs to be a unique device identifier to identify your Homebridge.
+- `deviceId` needs to be a unique device identifier to identify your Homebridge.
+- `lowBatteryThresold` defines the battery level below which the battery is considered to be low.
+  Defaults to 25% if the value is not specified.

 Exposes:

+- Battery service;
-- Door Lock service;
+- Door Lock service _(coming soon)_;
-- Vehicle pre-conditioning on/off switch;
+- Vehicle pre-conditioning on/off switch _(coming soon)_;
-- Charge status _(coming soon)_

 If you use the example above, you would gain Siri commands like: